nazarsh/cs50final/README.md

-# Final Project for CS50
+# Final Project for CS50 - Nazar Sharunenko 2015

 Final CS50 project.
 Program that:
 * reviews your ssh config file and provides guidelines